egecam/music_recommendation_system/README.md

 # Music Recommendation System

-A Python desktop application to make predictions about wether a user will like or dislike a song.
+A Python application which makes predictions on whether a user would like or dislike a song.

 ## Description